heathen1878/Terraform/bootstrap_configuration/readme.md

 - Key Vault

-A key vault to store secrets such as PAT tokens, DevOps urls, subscriptions for environments or specific projects
+A key vault to store secrets such as PAT tokens, DevOps urls, subscriptions for environments or specific projects.
+These are used by [setup.ps1](https://github.com/heathen1878/Terraform/blob/main/Scripts/setup.ps1) to set environment variables for Terraform.

 - Storage Account